grafana/plugin-tools/docusaurus/docs/how-to-guides/app-plugins/add-resource-handler.md

 ---
 id: add-resource-handler
-title: Add resource handler for data source plugins
+title: Add resource handler for app plugins
-description: Learn how to add a resource handler for data source plugins.
+description: Learn how to add a resource handler for app plugins.
 keywords:
   - grafana
   - plugins
   - plugin
-  - data source
-  - datasource
+  - app
   - resource
   - resource handler
 ---

-# Add resource handler for data source plugins
+# Add resource handler for app plugins

-You can add a resource handler to your data source backend to extend the Grafana HTTP API with your own data source-specific routes.
+You can add a resource handler to your app backend to extend the Grafana HTTP API with your own app-specific routes.
 This guide explains why you may want to add [resource](../../key-concepts/backend-plugins/#resources) handlers and some common ways for doing so.

 ## Uses of resource handlers